paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-963-procurement.md

 <a id="section-9536"></a>
 ## § 9536.
 Equipment: bakeries, schools, kitchens, and mess halls

-Money necessary for the following items for the use of enlisted members of the Air Force may be spent from appropriations for regular supplies:
+Money necessary for the following items for the use of enlisted members of the Air Force or the Space Force may be spent from appropriations for regular supplies:

 (1) Equipment for air base bakeries.